 If you make this recipe, please leave a comment!

-Other bakes and casseroles on my blog
+Other bakes and casseroles on A Meal In Mind

 I enjoy HIC’s rectangular baking pan for its consistent heating.
 Plus, it looks nice and is easy to clean.